AliNisarAhmed/my-function-Library/README.md

 # my-function-Library
-All functions that I have practiced, mostly on Javascript.info
+All functions that I have practiced, mostly on codefights.com and codewars.com